iandouglas/datadog-dadjokes/readme.md

 $ gcloud run deploy datadog-dadjokes --source .
 ```

-We should see our events showing up on our dashboard at https://app.datadoghq.com/event/explorer
+We should see our events showing up on our dashboard at https://app.datadoghq.com/event/explorer when we access our web application on Google Cloud, and our remote IP address should show up as part of the event.